A landing page is a targeted webpage designed to convert visitors into leads or customers.

 Creating a Sense of Urgency with Your Copy

-Creating a sense of urgency with your copy is an effective way to motivate visitors to take immediate action.
+Creating a sense of urgency with your landing page copy is an effective way to motivate visitors to take immediate action.

 You see people are much more concerned about what they have to lose, rather than what they have to gain.

 So using urgency threatens to take the offer away from them, making them much more inclined to buy right there and then.